TheRealSesJ/TextAdventureGame/README.md

 ### Normal Commands:
-scan: gives the user information about what is in the current scene scan <x> <y>: gives the user information about what is in the scene at (x,y) relative to the player move <x> <y>: moves the player to the scene at (x,y) relative to the player interact <object>: gives the player information about the <enemy> or <item> in the current scene
+scan: gives the user information about what is in the current scene scan <x> <y>: gives the user information about what is in the scene at (x,y) relative to the player interact <object>: gives the player information about the <enemy> or <item> in the current scene
 minimap: displays the minimap (does not use a turn)
 stats: displays the stats of the player (does not use a turn)
 help: displays this command list (does not use a turn)
+end_game: pauses thread for 2 seconds then ends the game

+### World Commands:
+move <x> <y>: moves the player to the scene at (x,y) relative to the player
 grab_item: equips the item in the current scene to the player, the player drops its old item

 ### Combat Commands:
 fight: takes a combat turn against the enemy
 run: attempts to flee the scene to a nearby scene
-scan: gives the user information about what is in the current scene scan <x> <y>: gives the user information about what is in the scene at (x,y) relative to the player interact <object>: gives the player information about the <enemy> or <item> in the current scene
-minimap: displays the minimap (does not use a turn)
-stats: displays the stats of the player (does not use a turn)
-help: displays this command list (does not use a turn)

 ### all coordinates are assumed to be Cartesian ordered pairs